gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 ![Inspect Starting State](readme-images/inspect-starting-state.png)

+Each state that we create will have this serialized field by default, now.

 Then, we can write our story text there instead of doing something like:

 ```cs
 using System.Collections;
 using System.Collections.Generic;